taylornguyen527/taylornguyen527.github.io/_portfolio/Seattle Crime Analysis.md

 ---

-## Author note:
-In the context of my Master of Data Science program at Seattle University, this project represents a collaborative effort for my Data Visualization class.
-In the public-facing iteration of this report, my emphasis shifts towards seamless narratives and effective storytelling, deviating from the original focus on visualization components and design choices.

-My specific contribution to this report lies in executing a multi-level geospatial analysis.
-The process commences with geoprocessing multiple geometry types, aiming to unveil crime patterns across multiple zoning areas.
-Additionally, it ensures the precise integration of demographic details, including population and land areas, thereby facilitating a more thorough and nuanced analysis.

-The original collaborative submission that providing detailed insights into the design choices for each graph encodings, and the Python codes with comments could be found in: [Codes and original submits](https://github.com/akankshasharmadid/SeattleCrimeAnalysis).

 # Goal:
 The central aim of this analysis is to conduct an investigation into the transformation of crime in Seattle over time while discerning its geographical distribution across various levels of zoning.
 The study seeks to reveal patterns and trends that illustrate the dynamics of criminal activity within the city, extending its focus to smaller communities for a more detailed understanding.